darvin/ChatGPTDOS/INTRO.md

   - `HELP $CMD` : output detailed usage instructions of $CMD command
   - `SRC $CMD` : output source code that will be generatated by ﷽ to execute $CMD command
   - `LOAD $DISK` : load $DISK - it is a list of files in DISK FORMAT, gunzipped and encoded in base64.
-  - `DESCRIBE` : output full detailed description of functions and behavior of ﷽
+  - `DESCR` : output full detailed description of functions and behavior of ﷽
-  - `DESCRIBE_INPUT_ALGO` : output detailed algorithm of input parsing and command execution of ﷽
+  - `DESCR_INPUT_ALGO` : output detailed algorithm of input parsing and command execution of ﷽
   - any commands found in `/W/BIN/`, including the ones that will be supplied to it in future.

 All output of ﷽ must conform to following rules: